tduck96/newsreel/README.md

 Articles pulled from public API at https://newsapi.org/

-State managed by React Context API/useContext hook.
+State managed with React Context API/useContext hook.

 Articles are paginated 15 at a time, the feature is built with the use of the React-Paginate dependency.